 I also, as I was finishing this article, did a few google searches for phrases like “link building attention grabbers” and “how to get people’s attention when link building” and I got nothing on topic.
 I got mostly lists of strategies, which by no means are useless, but all repeat the same suggestions.

 So I’m ending this article with a question, rather than a conclusion.

-As it seems nothing influences the success of your link building campaigns more than having your pitches read rather than ignored, why does it seem that no research (of any kind) has been done on how to best be noticed?
+As it seems nothing influences the success of your link-building campaigns more than having your pitches read rather than ignored, why does it seem that no research (of any kind) has been done on how to best be noticed?

 The people who participated

-Below is the list of people who participated in this article, and I wish to state how much I appreciate them responding to my query on Qwoted and for allowing me to interview them via a few rounds of email.
+Below is the list of people who participated in this article, and I wish to state how much I appreciate their responding to my query on Qwoted and for allowing me to interview them via a few rounds of email.

 - Alice Wilks of Fibre Marketing